 •Buses exhibiting maintenance problems.

 •Anything else you see that causes you to worry about the safety of students.

 Who determines if an assigned bus stop is hazardous or unsafe?

 The school district and Holmdel Police Traffic Safety Task Force would determine what conditions would be considered hazardous.
 Transportation will forward your email regarding your safety concerns to the Holmdel Township Police Traffic Safety Task Force assigned to the District.
 Their job is to assist our District and look at stops that are concerning and provide us with their recommendation.
 They will be present near your home and the stop to investigate.

 Why has my child’s bus stop been moved from the location where it has been for several years?

 The bus stops are designed to be a central meeting point for all students within that stop boundary.
 The bus stops assigned to Village, Indian Hill, Satz and High School students in your neighborhood may be at different corners.
-School bus stops may change from year to year and, possibly, during the year in extreme cases.
-The number of students at a specific stop and the walking distance to a stop may vary due to student promotion to a different school, as well as families moving in and out of the area.
+School bus stops may change from year to year and throughout the year to accommodate new students moving into the area or rebalance a bus that has become overcrowded.

 Can my child lose his/her bus riding privileges?